cwolter97/woodspring-webscraper/README.md

 Uses:

-	-selenium for website rendering
+- selenium for website rendering

-	-bs4 for html parsing
+- bs4 for html parsing

-	-threading to be fast
+- threading to be fast